 The Progressive Artists’ Group, Bombay

 The Progressive Artists’ Group, Bombay was formed in 1947 and was active until 1952.
 Its members were F.N.Souza, S.H.Raza, M.F.Husain, Bakre, Gade and Ara.
 Indian independence and the formation of Progressive Artists’ Group in Bombay (Bombay Progressives) coincided.
 The moment of independence can be seen in two ways; one is that of liberation from the colonial grip and second is that of decreasing friction towards western culture.
 Indian modern art hitherto in 1947, had been about’ Indianness’ or ‘westernness’ and the choice between the two or where it was tilting.
-Ravi Varma was accused of being an admirer of Victorian academic realism which Bengal school rejected for lack of nationalist fervour.
-At the same time, there were other masters of academic realism in Bengal like Atul Bose, Hemendranath Majumdar.
-Later modernists like Amrita Sher Gil also sidestepped the western methods of painting that she was proficient in and moved to ‘colorism’ (Mitter, 2007) inspired by Pahari miniatures and the ancient Buddhist cave paintings in Ajanta in western India was a great inspiration for her as well as for Nandalal Bose.
+Academic realism was vehemently denounced by this group that arose in Bombay, where there had been a strong impact of the colonial art school such as the J J College of Art.
+It is not surprising then that the 19th century exponent of academic realism, Raja Ravi Varma came under criticism as did the masters of academic realism in Bengal such as Atul Bose and Hemendranath Majumdar.
+However, it is to the Paris trained female artist, Amrita Sher Gil that these artists looked to as the main source of inspiration.
+Sher Gil was exemplary in the way she combined the colourism of Gauguin, Cézanne and Matisse with the legacy of the Pahari miniatures and the ancient Buddhist cave paintings in Ajanta in western India.

-But it is only after independence in 1947 that such a dichotomy got resolved and Indian artists felt free to freely embrace western modernism per se.
-Cubo-expressionism would be the style that they adopted and of course encouraged by the lessened burden of the nationalist question.
-Although it can be seen as a blind imitation of a western idiom which was at least four decades old by then, the importance of this moment is that the Indian artist was finally free to choose from anything from anywhere and not bound by the need to appear Indian in their painterly sensibility.
+It is only after independence in 1947 that the dichotomy was resolved and Indian artists felt free to embrace western modernism per se.
+Cubo-expressionism was the style that they adopted, encouraged by the lessened burden of the nationalist question.
+Although it can be seen as a blind imitation of a western idiom which was at least four decades old by then, the importance of this moment is that the Indian artist was finally free to choose from anything from anywhere and was not bound by the need to appear Indian in their painterly sensibility.

 PAG had a manifesto which proclaimed how they wanted to be different from all that had been happening in Indian art scene.
 The first meeting of PAG happened in a building in Bombay called ‘Friends of Soviet Union’ and their leader F.N.Souza was briefly associated with the Communist Party of India (CPI).
-At that time Souza did Socialist Realist paintings of Goan peasantry and the Bombay proletariat before turning to grotesquely expressionist painterliness; art critic Geeta Kapur observes that he would have abandoned the Communist Party for personal freedom.
-The PAG manifesto had one of their objectives as, “closer understanding of art and people.”
+At that time Souza did Socialist Realist paintings of Goan peasantry and the Bombay proletariat before turning to grotesquely expressionist painterliness; art critic Geeta Kapur observes that he would have abandoned the Communist Party for freedom now understood both in terms of personal and artistic autonomy.
+The PAG manifesto had one of their objectives as a, “closer understanding of art and people.”
 The PAG manifesto also placed emphasis on formalist elements of painting, like “aesthetic order”, “plastic co-ordination” and “colour combination.”